 2. Probiotics Are Your Best Allies

 Probiotics (that is, live bacteria and “good” yeasts) benefit your digestive system and keep your gut healthy.
-Additionally, research is starting to show that probiotics can also act as natural mood stabilizers and lift your spirits.
-For example, they have positive effects on depression symptoms because they increase your serotonin levels (2).
-Serotonin is a substance that regulates and affects many aspects of our behaviours (including mood), and 90% of serotonin is produced by your gut!
+The gut produces 90% of your serotonin, a substance that regulates mood, which explains why the research shows that probiotics can also act as a natural mood stabilizer.
+For example, they have positive effects on mild depression symptoms because they increase your serotonin levels (2).

 Additionally, your gut microbes produce proteins that can improve your cognitive ability and decrease stress and anxiety.
-If you’d like to have all these benefits, you can increase your intake of these foods for mood swings by eating more:
+If you’d like to have all these benefits, increase your intake of these foods:

 - Kefir, a type of fermented milk drink similar to yoghurt.
 Kefir can also protect you from harmful bacteria such as salmonella or helicobacter pylori (3).